Li-Yau gradient bounds on compact manifolds under nearly optimal curvature conditions: Introduction

 for $t\in(0,T)$, where $\alpha=\frac{n}{2\delta(1-\delta)^2}$ and $\beta=\alpha (R_1+2)^2$.

 \end{theorem}

 \begin{remark} Note that the curvature assumption is made only on the scalar curvature rather than on the Ricci or curvature tensor.
-In this sense, this assumption is essentially optimal.
+For the Ricci flow on a compact manifold $\M$, one can always rescale a solution so that the scalar curvature to be bounded from below by $-1$.
 Under suitable assumptions, the result in the theorem still holds when $\M$ is complete noncompact.

-For the Ricci flow on a compact manifold $\M$, one can always rescale a solution so that the scalar curvature to be bounded from below by $-1$.

 The Li-Yau bound in the above theorem actually is scaling invariant.
 Readers can refer to Theorem \ref{thmLYRF1} in section 3 for the corresponding version before rescaling the metrics.
 In case the scalar curvature is 0, the Ricci curvature is also $0$ by the maximum principle.
 Then, by scaling, we can let $\delta=1$ in the theorem and the bound becomes the optimal Li-Yau bound for Ricci flat case.